dukkee/excel-to-network-diagram-converter/README.md

 ## Generated webpage

 Now with SVG file in the same directory you will get an additional `page.html` file with `static` folder of dependencies.
-To open this page in your browser without errors, you need to run simple Python or any other web server to serve this page.
+You can open this page in your browser directly or run simple Python or any other web server to serve this page.

-To do it with Python you need to open your terminal and make the next commands:
+To do it with a Python 3 default webserver you need to open your terminal and make the next commands:

 ```python
 $ cd page/html/file/path